sg-s/xolotl/docs/reference/xolotl-methods.md

 # transpile

-Generate a C++ file that constructs the model, integrates it, and moves parameters and data from MATLAB to C++ and back.

-Usage:
+**Syntax**

 ```
 x.transpile;
 ```

+*8Description**

+Generate a C++ file that constructs the model, integrates it, and moves parameters and data from MATLAB to C++ and back.

 !!! warning
-    Manually transpiling is discouraged. xolotl will automatically transpile code for you when needed.
+    Manual transpiling is discouraged. xolotl will automatically transpile code for you when needed.

 !!! info "See Also"